-After more than 300 years of establishment and development, old Saigon and Ho Chi Minh City today have become a bustling commercial centre, the largest in the country.
-Experiencing many ups and downs in history, but somewhere, many streets, markets, and buildings… still keep the beautiful image of the old days.
-Both domestic and foreign tourists want to once come to see and learn about the development history of the place that was once known as the “Pearl of the Far East” of Asia.
+After more than 300 years of establishment and development, old Saigon and Ho Chi Minh City today have become a bustling commercial center, the largest in the country.
+Experiencing many ups and downs throughout history, yet in many places, streets, markets, and buildings still retain the beautiful image of the old days.
+Both domestic and foreign tourists want to come to see and learn about the development history, which once made it known as the “Pearl of the Far East” in Asia.

 Ben Thanh Market

-Ben Thanh Market in the past was famous for its red and green billboards.
-The market existed very early (1922) before the French invaded Gia Dinh (one of the old names of Ho Chi Minh City).
-Over the decades, this place has always been a bustling shopping centre in the heart of Saigon.
+In the past, Ben Thanh Market was famous for its red-and-green billboards.
+The market existed very early (1922), before the French invaded Gia Dinh (one of the old names of Ho Chi Minh City).
+Over the decades, this place has always been a bustling shopping center in the heart of Saigon.

-Maybe many people do not know, the first location of Ben Thanh market is located near the Saigon River.
+Maybe many people do not know, but the original Ben Thanh market was near the Saigon River.
 During the anti-French period, the market was located on the banks of the Ben Nghe River to serve visitors and soldiers.
 Therefore, the market is called Ben Thanh Market and is an indispensable symbol of Saigon’s past and present.

 Notre Dame Cathedral Basilica of Saigon

-Notre Dame Cathedral Saigon is located at 01 Paris Commune, Ben Nghe, District 1, Ho Chi Minh City.
+Notre Dame Cathedral Saigon is located at 01 Paris Commune, Sai Gon Ward.
 Construction started in 1877 and was completed in 1880 by the French.
-The whole building possesses ancient features and bold French architecture.
+The entire building features ancient elements and bold French architecture.

-During the construction process, all building materials from cement, screws, iron and steel are brought directly from France.
-In front of Notre Dame Cathedral, is a statue of Our Lady of Peace 4.6 m high, weighing 8 tons, of Italian white marble.
+During construction, all building materials, from cement to screws, iron, and steel, are sourced directly from France.
+In front of Notre Dame Cathedral stands a 4.6 m-high statue of Our Lady of Peace, weighing 8 tons, carved from Italian white marble.
 In 1895, the church was built with two more bell towers, each tower 57.6m high, including six bronze bells weighing 25,850 tons.
 This is also the largest set of bells in Vietnam up to now.

 Independence Palace

 Another equally famous building in Saigon is the Independence Palace, also known as the Reunification Palace.
 This used to be the residence and working place of the President of the Republic of Vietnam.
-Currently, it has been classified as a special national monument by the Vietnamese government.
+It is currently classified as a special national monument by the Vietnamese government.

-Built on a large land with an area of 12 hectares, including an architectural building over 80m wide, a living room with a capacity of more than 800 people.
-The palace was designed and built by architect Ngô Viết Thụ on an area of 4,500 m², a usable area of 20,000 m², including 3 main floors, 2 mezzanines, a ground floor, 2 basements and a terrace for helicopters to land.
-More than 100 rooms of the Palace are decorated in different styles depending on the purpose of use, including staterooms, cabinet meeting rooms, and offices of the President and Vice President…
+Built on a large piece of land with an area of 12 hectares, including an architectural building over 80m wide, a living room with a capacity of more than 800 people.
+The palace was designed and built by architect Ngô Viết Thụ on a 4,500 m² site, with a usable area of 20,000 m², and includes 3 main floors, 2 mezzanines, a ground floor, 2 basements, and a helicopter landing terrace.
+More than 100 rooms in the Palace are decorated in different styles depending on their purpose, including staterooms, cabinet meeting rooms, and the offices of the President and Vice President…

-In the mid-1960s, it can be said that this is the largest-scale project in South Vietnam.
-Today, the building still retains its characteristic architecture and is a famous tourist attraction of tourists when visiting Saigon.
+In the mid-1960s, this was the largest-scale project in South Vietnam.
+Today, the building still retains its distinctive architecture and is a popular tourist attraction for visitors to Saigon.

 Central Post Office

-Saigon Central Post Office is located at No.125 Hai Ba Trung, Ben Nghe Ward, District 1.
-The French built by this building between 1886-1891 according to the design project of architect Villedieu and his assistant Foulhoux.
+Saigon Central Post Office is located at No.125 Hai Ba Trung, Sai Gon Ward.
+The French built this building between 1886 and 1891 according to the design project of architect Villedieu and his assistant Foulhoux.
 This is a European-style architecture combined with Asian decoration.

-After more than 100 years of existence, Saigon Central Post Office together with Notre Dame Cathedral has become a beautiful symbol of unique architecture, a place to store lasting values for Saigon – Ho Chi Minh City.
+After more than 100 years of existence, the Saigon Central Post Office, together with Notre Dame Cathedral, has become a beautiful symbol of unique architecture, a place to store lasting values for Saigon – Ho Chi Minh City.

 Saigon Opera House

-Completed on January 1, 1900, the theatre was originally built by the French with the intention that this place would become an entertainment centre dedicated to luxurious characters.
-It is an ideal discovery place for visitors.
-The theatre is not only an architectural–cultural work, but it is also associated with the city’s history, contributing to the charm and elegance of Ho Chi Minh City.
+Completed on January 1, 1900, the theatre was initially built by the French with the intention of becoming an entertainment center dedicated to the luxurious.
+It is an ideal place for visitors to discover.
+The theatre is not only an architectural and cultural work, but it is also associated with the city’s history, contributing to the charm and elegance of Ho Chi Minh City.

 People’s Committee

-The People’s Committee of Ho Chi Minh City, formerly known as the City Hall, was built in 1898-1909.
-The photo was taken in 1960 showing that most of the building’s architecture is still intact.
+The People’s Committee of Ho Chi Minh City, currently HCMC Department of Home Affairs, formerly known as the City Hall, was built between 1898 and 1909.
+The photo, taken in 1960, shows that most of the building’s architecture is still intact.
 Only restored to be suitable for current use.
-However, anyone who visits Saigon, past or present, will still not be able to forget the impressive image of the building right behind the great statue of President Ho Chi Minh.
+However, anyone who has visited or will visit Saigon will not be able to forget the impressive sight of the building behind the great statue of President Ho Chi Minh.

 Dragon Wharf

-The wharf used to be the headquarters of the Unified Transport Company built in the late 19th century.
+The wharf, built in the late 19th century, used to be the headquarters of the Unified Transport Company.
 After the liberation of the South, it became a memorial place for President Ho Chi Minh.
-Currently Ho Chi Minh Museum – a branch of Ho Chi Minh City.
-Every day, the museum welcomes thousands of visitors to visit, study and learn about the life and career of President Ho Chi Minh.
+Currently, the Ho Chi Minh Museum is a branch of Ho Chi Minh City.
+Every day, the museum welcomes thousands of visitors to visit, study, and learn about the life and career of President Ho Chi Minh.

 Turtle Lake

-Beginning as a water tower located at Maréchal Joffre Square to provide drinking water for residents in the area, Turtle Lake (District 3) is now a tourist attraction for many young people, domestic and foreign tourists.
+Originally a water tower at Maréchal Joffre Square that provided drinking water to local residents, Turtle Lake (District 3) is now a tourist attraction for many young people and domestic and foreign tourists.

-In the years 1965-1967, the government of the Republic of Vietnam built a traffic roundabout, decorated with trees and octagonal fountains with 4 spiral walkways leading to the central area is the monument and the image of an alloy tortoise supported on the back of a large stone stele.
+In the years 1965-1967, the government of the Republic of Vietnam built a traffic roundabout, decorated with trees and octagonal fountains, with 4 spiral walkways leading to the central area, where the monument and the image of an alloy tortoise are supported on the back of a large stone stele.
 Hence, the folk name is Turtle Lake.
-In 1976, the stele and the turtle were destroyed in an explosion, but people still know the name.
+In 1976, the stele and the turtle were destroyed by an explosion, but people still know their names.

 Grand Hotel

-Located on Dong Khoi Street in District 1, Grand-Hotel Saigon was built in 1929 during the Indochina period, with 68 rooms.
+Located on Dong Khoi Street in Ben Nghe Ward, Grand-Hotel Saigon was built in 1929 during the Indochina period and has 68 rooms.
 Two years later, it was sold to French merchant Patrice Luciani and renamed Saigon Palace.

 Regularly hosting entertainment events for the elite, Saigon Palace quickly became one of the busiest hotels in the city and was frequented by some of Indochina’s most high-profile figures during the 1930s.